skalarproduktraum/phd-thesis/chapters/track2track.md

-# track2track — Eye Tracking for Object Tracking in Volumetric Data
+# track2track — Eye Tracking for Cell Tracking

 We are going to detail the track2track strategy for augmenting biological tracking tasks with eye gaze data in order to make them easier and faster to do.